 Dimas is a lecturer in economic and consumer psychology at the University of Surabaya, and a behavioural scientist at behaviour change agency nudgeplus.net.
 His research focuses on human attention, limited cognitive resources, and decision making.

-Dr Dina Afrianty is a research fellow at La Trobe Law School and founder of the Australia-Indonesia Disability Research and Advocacy Network (AIDRAN).
+Dr Dina Afrianty is a lecturer at Thomas More Law School, Australian Catholic University, and founder of Australia-Indonesia Disability Research and Advocacy Network (AIDRAN).
 She is also an associate of the Centre for Indonesian Law, Islam and Society (CILIS) at Melbourne Law School.
 She received her PhD from the University of Melbourne in 2011.

 Dirga Ardiansa is a researcher at the Cakra Wikara Indonesia research association.